 Have a look at some of the other articles coming from the same news outlet.
 Do you notice a pattern of bias, whether that’s political, anti-mainstream medicine, or something else?
 If so, does that bias likely extend to the article you’re reading?

-When it comes to biased sources reporting on governments’ pandemic responses, what appears to be a pro-government media stance should probably be more concerning than what appears to be an anti-government stance.
-The reason a free press is so important is to hold governments to account, which is why tyrants always try to silence the press.
+When it comes to biased sources reporting on governments’ pandemic responses, what appears to be a strongly pro-government media stance should probably be more concerning than what appears to be an anti-government stance.
+The reason a free press is so important is to hold governments to account; that’s why tyrants always try to silence the press.
 If a news outlet is blowing sunshine up a government’s butt, regardless of the political leaning, that should be a red flag.
 No government’s pandemic response is going to be perfect, and the media should be asking tough questions.

-Also, social media should not be considered a reliable place to get health news, unless you’re clicking through to stories published on reputable sites.
-If you are getting news from social media, it’s probably a good idea to have your BS meter turned way up.
+Social media should not be considered a reliable place to get health news, unless you’re clicking through to stories published on reputable sites.
+If you’re getting news from social media, it’s probably a good idea to have your BS meter turned way up.

 A lot of us skim when we’re reading.
 It’s easy to read the headline and the first paragraph or two, accept it, and move on to the next headline.
 The probably is, the headline may not accurately reflect what’s in the story.